Leyla and Mecnun

 Leyla ile Mecnun (Leyla and Mecnun) is a Turkish television comedy series.
 The series, set in Istanbul and directed by Onur Ünlü, premiered in 2011 on TRT.
 It is a surreal, absurdist comedy revolving around the parody of the poetic love story of Layla and Majnun.
-It returned with a new season on the streaming platform Exxen in 2021.
+It released seasons 1-3 on TRT1 between 2011 and 2013, then seasons 4-7 on the streaming platform Exxen between 2021 and 2023.

 Plot

 Leyla and Mecnun were born in the same hospital and shared the same crib because of a shortage—hence the series' catchphrase, "They found each other from the beginning".
-They were named after the legendary lovers Leyla and Mecnun.
+They were named after the legendary lovers Layla and Majnun.
 Mecnun, a confused 25-year-old from a middle-class family, lives in an historic Istanbul neighborhood.
 Mecnun falls in love with Leyla at first sight, and becomes obsessed with her.
 Leyla, from an upper-class family, leads a different life than others in the neighborhood.
 She enjoys the time she spends with Mecnun, since life is more interesting with him.
+After Leyla's death, Mecnun becomes depressed.
+He tries to change the past.
+Leyla's parents donated her organs.
+Mecnun meets other 4 Leylas.

+In the classic story of Layla and Majnun, after being prevented from marrying, Qays, who is renamed Majnun ("the madman"), is driven mad by his love and flees to the desert.

 Other notable characters in the series are Dede, Iskender, Ismail, Erdal, Yavuz, and Arda.
 Dede, a character in Turkish folktales, appears in dreams to provide direction and foreknowledge.
 A surrealistic element of the show, Dede appears in one of Mecnun's dreams; when Mecnun wakes up, he sees Dede standing by his bed.
 Afterwards, he lives with Mecnun to help him with Leyla.

 Iskender, Mecnun's father, drives an unreliable taxi and is devoted to his family.
 To make his son happy, he asks Leyla's father for permission for Leyla and Mecnun to marry despite repeated refusals.